dumitrescuvlad/TO-DO-LIST/README.md

-# TO-DO-LIST
+# TO DO LIST APP
-To Do List - Javascript, Css, Html
+To Do List app made using Javascript, Css, Html.